aws/aws-fpga/docs-rtd/source/hdk/docs/AWS-CLK-GEN-spec.rst

      - 31:0
      - RW
      - 0x0
-     - Write 0xFFFF_FFFF to globally reset AWS_CLK_GEN IP.
-Following blocks are affected: - Assert reset to all MMCMs - Assert reset to SYS_RST and its output to CL  Write 0x0000_0000 to de-assert global resets
+     - Write 0xFFFF_FFFF to assert all CL-facing reset outputs (`cl_rst_*_n`).
+This does not reset the MMCMs — clocks continue running.
+Write 0x0000_0000 to release.
+G_RST_REG takes priority over all other reset controls.
    * -
      -
      -